As a leading NetSuite Solution Provider, we are often asked questions related to NetSuite pricing and licensing.

 - Limited technical, integration and 3rd party services

-- Services and support tends to be more expensive.
+- Professional Services and tech support tends to be more expensive than working with a partner.

 - Hard to pinpoint single "throat to choke" when issues arise